bansalsaksham/AI_Project/README.md

 ## Acknowledgements

-This repository builds upon the **Spring 2025 AIFirst Project Starter Code** and is inspired by Andrej Karpathy's *zero-to-hero* LLM training framework.
+This repository builds upon the **Spring 2025 AIFirst Project Starter Code**.

 All training, testing, and evaluation was conducted from scratch to analyze hyperparameter effects on specialization in academic domains.